empollak/PiELo-MQP/Playground/Emma/VM/design.md

     - How are functions defined?
         - When a function is defined, it is stored in dict as (name, offset into file of start)
-        - Don't need to store the end of a file as it's expected that there will be a return
+        - Don't need to store the end of a function as it's expected that there will be a return
         - Return will pop the top of the stack and treat that as where in the file to go
         - When calling a function, need to push next line address onto stack
         - This means that all functions must leave the stack how they found it
+        - Have a parse pass of the code where all functions are saved to memory
+        - Start execution at the top of the file
+            - This is a bit inefficient as it has to read through the whole main function first
+            - Could put function definitions above main and then start running code when it hits the main function

     What about conditionals and such?
         - Support jumping rather than calling